Effectiveness and sustainability of budget support: Evaluation synthesis and exit evaluation

 • Compile lessons from implementing budget support to inform the programming of future budget support operations, as well as the development and implementation of new financing instruments.

 • Contribute to understanding the consequences of ending budget support at country level.

 • Identify best practices to ensure sustainability of budget support outcomes, and approaches to mitigate negative effects of ending budget support.

 Methodology and process

 The evaluation comprises an evaluation synthesis and an exit evaluation.
 The evaluation synthesis systematically reviews around 90 relevant documents, comprising existing evaluations as well as scientific and grey literature, for budget support effects.
 Building on first results of this analysis, the exit evaluation investigates whether proven effects of budget support are sustained after donors have withdrawn from using the instrument.
 Thereby good practice ensuring the sustainability of positive budget support outcomes and approaches to mitigate potential negative effects of ending budget support shall be identified.
 Applying a theory-based case study design to four country cases (Zambia, Uganda, Rwanda and Malawi), the evaluation team will also analyse how aid portfolios and the relationship between donors and partners change as a result of ending budget support.

 The findings of this evaluation will be directed towards policy makers in Germany, other bilateral donors, and multilateral institutions, as well as towards implementing agencies that design financing instruments and implement development programmes in partner countries.
 The results of this evaluation will also be relevant for stakeholders in partner countries who may need to pro-actively manage donors’ exit from budget support and other financing instruments.

-The final report for the evaluation synthesis is scheduled for July 2017.
-The exit evaluation report will be available in the fourth quarter of 2017.
+The evaluation synthesis is published and available for download.
+The exit evaluation report is scheduled for the second quarter of 2018.